Updated by Nick Pappas

 And there’s no need to worry if you’re not located in a state that offers legal online gambling with real money.
 You can also check out sweepstakes and social casinos, which accept a variety of payment options.

 It would be pretty great if you could use MuchBetter right now.
 But the alternatives are also just as good, in my opinion.
-Here are the payment methods I tend to favor:
+Here are the payment methods that users tend to prefer:

-Do I really need to explain why credit cards are an excellent alternative?
-All the major payment processors are available options, including Discover and American Express.
-Plus, every deposit is available instantly, as there are no payment delays with credit cards.
+All the major payment processors are available options, including Discover, Visa, and American Express.
+Plus, every deposit is available instantly, as there are never any payment delays with credit cards.
+And yes, you can even use them at online casinos in states that offer real money gambling (NJ, MI, PA, and WV).

 Nick is an online gambling expert who specializes in writing/editing casino reviews and gambling guides.
 He’s also very meticulous in covering the latest advancements and developments in iGaming.
 With five years under his belt, his expertise in online gambling has become pretty much all-encompassing.
 Nick can tell you everything about payment methods, licensing, player safety, and more.